DGTEN: A Robust Deep Gaussian based Graph Neural Network for Dynamic Trust Evaluation with Uncertainty-Quantification Support: Methods and Materials

-In addition to learning node transformation, DGTEN models the semantic and uncertainty properties of edges, which represent directional trust interactions between nodes.
-To achieve this, at each graph convolution layer $k$, the raw edge labels $\ell^{\text{raw}}_{i \to j}$ are transformed into probabilistic Gaussian embeddings $e^{(k)}_{i \to j} = (\mu^{(k)}_{i \to j}, \sigma^{(k)}_{i \to j})$.
-This transformation is implemented via a Gaussian mapping, a neural module that transforms the raw edge labels into a continuous space of means and variances.
+where $\sigma_{\min}$ is a small constant for numerical stability.
+This logarithmic parameterization guarantees strictly positive variances and stabilizes training.

-Crucially, this transformation is \emph{stateless across layers}: edge embeddings are recomputed directly from the raw edge labels at each layer and do not incorporate NEs or any prior edge state.
-This design allows each structural layer to independently reinterpret the semantics and uncertainty of edge relationships at different depths of the network, providing flexible and adaptive modulation of message passing.
+\paragraph{Edge Label Gaussian Mapping} At each graph convolution layer $k$, raw edge labels $\ell^{\text{raw}}_{i\to j}$ are mapped to Gaussian edge embeddings $\mathbf{e}^{(k)}_{i\to j} = (\boldsymbol{\mu}^{(k)}_{i\to j}, \boldsymbol{\sigma}^{(k)}_{i\to j})$.
+This transformation is {stateless across layers}: unlike node embeddings which evolve across layers, edge embeddings are recomputed independently at each layer directly from raw labels.
+This allows each layer to independently reinterpret edge semantics at different network depths, providing flexible message passing modulation.
+A sinusoidal mapping is applied using layer-specific parameters:

-The resulting edge embeddings $(\mu^{(k)}_{i \to j}, \sigma^{(k)}_{i \to j})$ are used within each layer to modulate both \emph{incoming} and \emph{outgoing} messages, controlling how trust signals and associated uncertainties are propagated through the graph.
-Through this mechanism, edge semantics influence the evolution of NEs over multiple hops.
-However, edge embeddings are employed solely within the structural message passing process: they are not propagated to the temporal modeling components and do not directly enter the final prediction head. \paragraph{Sinusoidal Gaussian Mapping for Edge Features (Layer \( k \))} A sinusoidal mapping, similar to that used for NEs, is applied to each raw edge label using layer-specific parameters: